Learning how to publish an ebook can be pretty painful without the right process.

 Most people hire a professional to format their book to ensure everything looks great but we also have a guide to help you format your book properly.

-#4 – Upload it to your KDP account and fill in the required information
+#4 – Upload your ebook to KDP account

 This is a very simple step for publishing an ebook.
 All you really have to do is “plug and chug,” as they say.

 You have all of the information you need and now it’s just about uploading your formatted manuscript to your KDP account and filling in the information you need to.

 That means you’ll need to fill out the title, subtitle, and the description.

 Now, you really don’t want to write a boring “filler” description.
 After the cover, this is the single most important part of publishing an ebook.

 If people aren’t sucked in by your description, they won’t buy your book.

 Here’s an example of a killer description that has helped sell thousands of copies of this book: